📚 College Credit Guide ✓ TransferCredit.org 🕐 9 min read

 CLEP for Nursing Students: What Counts and What Doesn't

-This article outlines how nursing students can effectively use CLEP exams to save time and money in their degree path.
+This article explores how nursing students can effectively use CLEP exams to fulfill general education requirements.

 About the Author